The guardianship process is started by filing an Application for Appointment of a Guardian along with other required forms.

 Additional Forms Required:

-Per Probate Court Local Rules, all applicants are also required to submit the Applicant Information Form, Consent & Release Form, and Authorization for Determination of Criminal Behavior with the Application for Guardianship.
-If no known applicant for initial guardianship is known, also file the Addendum to Expert Eval
+Per Probate Court Local Rules, all applicants are also required to submit the Applicant Information Form, Consent & Release Form, and Guardianship Background Check with the Application for Guardianship.
+If no known applicant for initial guardianship is known, also file the Addendum to Expert Eval.

 Post Appointment Filings: